Daily spending jumps 25% in August

 A balance transfer can help you pay down your credit card debt but can cost more in interest if you don't pay your full balance within the term.
 In 2018, 30% of consumers increased their debt by 10% or more after a balance transfer (ASIC 2018).

-Pay On Demand™ avoids instances of revolving debt by requiring you to repay your advance (plus 5% transaction fee) before using the service again.
+A Beforepay Pay Advance can help avoid instances of revolving debt by requiring you to repay your advance (plus 5% transaction fee) before using the service again.

 *Based on a survey of 1,100 Beforepay customers in February 2022.